marmelab/react-admin/docs/Architecture.md

 - If the child is wrapped inside another component that doesn't use the same API, the feature breaks
 - Developers expect that a component affects its subtree, not its ancestors.
 This leads to inexplicable bugs.

 Every time we implemented child inspection, we regretted it afterward.
-We tend to avoid it at all costs.
+We tend to avoid it at all costs, as well as using `React.cloneElement()`.

-One technique used to avoid child inspection is multiple rendering.
-For instance, the `<Tab>` component renders either a tab header or the tab content, depending on a `context` prop passed by its ancestor.
-That way, when `<TabbedShowLayout>` needs to render the tab headers, it renders all its children with `context="header"`.
-Then, for the active tab, it renders a clone with `context="content"`.

 ## Monorepo